For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 Scott froze.
 Then he hung up the phone, “Fairview Police.
 Is this an emergency?” could be heard before the phone hit the cradle.
 He knew he was sunk.
 Out of options.
 Dead and blown out of the water.
 Her eyes were bugged out almost out of her head, waiting to see what he would do or say to her last words.

 He walked around her without a word, out the door and back down the stairs, no idea what he was going to do.
 She followed him, of course, walking down the rough gravel alley in her bare feet, heedless of the sharp stones as if she were a fire walker in a fugue state.
 As Scott got back to the street pavement in front of their house, his eyes latched upon his car that he had parked on the street the night before.
-He sped up, quickly fishing his keys out of his pocket, crossing to the Camero and unlocking the door so he could jump into the drivers seat and get the door closed before she could get to him.
+He sped up, quickly fishing his keys out of his pocket, crossed to the Camero and unlocked the door so he could jump into the drivers seat and get the door closed before she could get to him.

 As the door slammed shut and he punched down the door lock, he looked out to the street to his left.
 There she was, the woman of his dreams and the one he thought he would grow old with, standing in the middle of the street in nothing but her pink under things, still railing at him.
 Scott started the car.

 His wife’s exhibition was not complete, though.
 First, the bra came off.
 Then, to Scott’s disassociated mind as he put the Camero in gear and eased off the brake, she dispensed with her little pink panties, wriggling out of them and throwing them at the car, finally buck naked, not as the day she was born, but rather as the twenty-two-year-old physically-blessed golden haired goddess that she was.

 Scott looked expectantly at the group of men gathered around him, nonplused, every one of them.
 He continued.